 Drug & Alcohol Detox

 Detox for drug and alcohol abuse is often an essential part of addiction treatment, but it is certainly not the end.
-Let us help you find the best option for your needs by calling 800 774 5796 today.

 What Is Drug & Alcohol Detox?

 According to the National Institute on Drug Abuse, “Medical detoxification safely manages the acute physical symptoms of withdrawal associated with stopping drug use.”
 Withdrawal symptoms can often be uncomfortable, painful, and in the most serious situations, life-threatening.
 People who go through them also often relapse back to substance abuse in order to make these effects stop.
 Because of these issues, most patients need professional treatment for withdrawal.